benclerc/DataManagement/README.md

 * $data array : Array of data e.g. `['columnname'=>'data']`.
 * $where array : Array of data pointing the row to update e.g. `['columnname'=>'data']`. 'data' has reserved values for nulls and booleans : 'NULL', '!NULL' 'TRUE', 'FALSE'. 'data' can also be an array of values.

-Return value : boolean representing the request's status.
+Return value : If debug set to TRUE : return forged SQL request, else returns request's status as boolean.

 Example :